 New artwork by Turner Prize winner, Jasleen Kaur

-A new public artwork developed by Turner Prize winner Jasleen Kaur in collaboration with local people is set to be installed at Cygnet Square in late 2025.
-The installation will add to the growing number of art works around Thamesmead, which are part of Peabody’s wider cultural programme.
+A new public artwork developed by Turner Prize winner Jasleen Kaur in collaboration with local people has been installed at Cygnet Square.
+The installation, which took place in November 2025, adds to the growing number of art works around Thamesmead, which are part of Peabody’s wider cultural programme.

 Was.
 Is.
 Will Be. was commissioned by five young creatives between 2022-2024.
 The work is inspired by members of the community who took part in cooking workshops as part of the project and shared their memories of the area and their hopes for the future.